Cunningham number: Primality

 Establishing whether or not a given Cunningham number is prime has been the main focus of research around this type of number.
-Two particularly famous families of Cunningham numbers in this respect are the Fermat numbers, which are those of the form C^{+}(2, 2^{m}), and the Mersenne numbers, which are of the form C^{−}(2, n).
+Two particularly famous families of Cunningham numbers in this respect are the Fermat numbers, which are those of the form C^{+}(2, 2^{m}), and the Mersenne numbers, which are those of the form C^{−}(2, p) with prime p.